Bombsight: Accuracy

 The wind affects the accuracy of the bomb in two ways, pushing directly on the bomb while it falls, as well as changing the ground speed of the aircraft before the drop.
-In the case of the direct effects on the bomb, a measurement that has a 5% error, 1.25 mph, that would cause a 5% error in the drift, which would be 17.5 feet.
-However, that 1.25 mph error, or 1.8 fps, would also be added to the aircraft's velocity.
-Over the time of the fall, 37 seconds, that would result in an error of 68 feet, which is at the outside limit of the bomb's performance.
+In the case of the direct effects on the bomb, a measurement that has a 5% error, 1.25 mph, that would cause a 5% error in the drift, which would be 17.5 ft.
+However, that 2.0 kph error, would also be added to the aircraft's velocity.
+Over the time of the fall, 37 seconds, that would result in an error of 68 ft, which is at the outside limit of the bomb's performance.

 The measurement of the wind speed is a more serious concern.
 Early navigation systems generally measured it using a dead reckoning procedure that compares measured movement over the ground with the calculated movement using the aircraft instruments.
 The Federal Aviation Administration's FAR Part 63 suggests 5 to 10% accuracy of these calculations, the US Air Force's AFM 51-40 gives 10%, and the US Navy's H.O.
-216 at a fixed 20 miles or greater.
+216 at a fixed 20 mph or greater.
 Compounding this inaccuracy is that it is made using the instrument's airspeed indication, and as the airspeed in this example is about 10 times that of the wind speed, its 5% error can lead to great inaccuracies in wind speed calculations.
 Eliminating this error through the direct measurement of ground speed (instead of calculating it) was a major advance in the tachometric bombsights of the 1930s and 40s.

-Finally, consider errors of the same 5% in the equipment itself, that is, an error of 5% in the setting of the range angle, or a similar 5% error in the levelling of the aircraft or bombsight.
-For simplicity, consider that 5% to be a 5 degree angle.
-Using simple trigonometry, 5 degrees at 20,000 feet is approximately 1,750 feet, an error that would place the bombs far outside their lethal radius.
-In tests, accuracies of 3 to 4 degrees were considered standard, and angles as high as 15 degrees were not uncommon.
+Errors of the same 5% also occur in the equipment itself, that is, an error of 5% in the setting of the range angle, or a similar 5% error in the levelling of the aircraft or bombsight.
+For simplicity, consider that 5% to be a 5° angle.
+Using simple trigonometry, 5° at 20000 ft is approximately 1750 ft, an error that would place the bombs far outside their lethal radius.
+In tests, accuracies of 3° to 4° were considered standard, and angles as high as 15° were not uncommon.
 Given the seriousness of the problem, systems for automatic levelling of bombsights was a major area of study before World War II, especially in the US.